SourcePot/mediaplayer/README.md

 # MediaPlayer
-MediaPlayer is an App which adds a video playlist feature to the Datapool web application.
+The MediaPlayer app adds a video playlist feature to the Datapool web application.
-The App is added as a web page within the category *Apps*.
-It employs the Datapool App interface and the motivation was to use this App as a test case for the App interface.
+The app is added as a web page within the category *Apps* of Datapool.
+The MediaPlayer app is the first app to implement the Datapool *App interface*, and in a way this was the motivation for creating this app.

 ## The user interface (web page)
 After a playlist was created whithin the selected Group and Folder it can be played in a loop in descending or ascending order.